icrto/xML/README.md

 ### NIH-NCI Cervical Cancer

 <p align="justify">
   We also used a medical dataset, the NIH-NCI Cervical Cancer Dataset.
 We used 2120 images (all with bounding boxes of the cervix region available).
-We divided the data as follows: instances with no histology done, normal or less than CIN2 are considered as not cancerous; the rest are considered cancerous.
+We divided the data as follows: instances with no histology done, normal or less than CIN2 (Cervical Intraepithelial Neoplasia) are considered as not cancerous; the rest are considered cancerous.
 This dataset was split into 95%-5% for training and testing (106 images for testing), and the training set was further divided into 80%-20% for training and validation.
 </p>

 <p align="justify">